Nearly three hundred years old Hanuman temple of Maratha period

 Sri Veera Anjaneya

-The lord stands on a pedestal in the sanctum and could be seen from any corner of the navagraha mandapam.
+The lord stands on a pedestal in the sanctum and can be seen from any corner of the navagraha mandapam.
 The idol had been brought from the banks of river Thungabhadra and is made out of a green stone.
-The Lord here is seen giving Abhaya to the devotees through His right hand, while the left hand is seen resting on his left thigh and holding a arrow.
+The Lord here is seen giving Abhaya to the devotees through His right hand, while the left hand is seen resting on his left thigh and holding an arrow.
 His hip adores a small knife.
-His eyes are directly glancing the devotees and bestowing his ever-loving kadaksham on the devotee.
+His eyes are directly glancing at the devotees and bestowing his ever-loving kadaksham on the devotee.

 Experience

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE

 KINDLY RECORD YOUR VIEWS